-- Dickheads often try to shape you into something you’re not, and make you put up with things you shouldn’t when your inside voice is saying ‘WTF?!’
+- Shitheads often try to shape you into something you’re not, and make you put up with things you shouldn’t when your inside voice is saying ‘WTF?!’
 That’s not how relationships should be.
-I suffered for 5 fucking years (DUDE, that’s the whole of my medical school’s time, lol) because of an asshole whose very existence is something I don’t even want to be mentioned about.
-The time that I could have spent in my personal growth, with my family, my friends – all that time and energy went into the dustbin because I was a fucking fool and a blind, ah.
+I suffered for 5 years (DUDE, that’s the whole of my medical school’s time, lol) because of a loser whose very existence is something I don’t even want to be mentioned about.
+The time that I could have spent in my personal growth, with my family, my friends – all that time and energy went into the dustbin because I was a fool and blind, ah.

 - The damage is irreparable.
 In the name of love, he installed negativity and hatred in me.
 There is not even a single moment that I can recall which is worth cherishing and it is the saddest realization because I suffered and tolerated way too much and too long in this toxic bond that left me nothing but with insecurities from head to toe along with emotional, psychological and mental fatigue.

 - I hit the rock bottom and battled my way through depression for the whole of 2017 and some of 2016 all alone, no family, no friends, no nothing.